Laoag: Economy

+Other townships under construction are the EL Sands Residences in Barangay Talingaan, and Bramasole Residences in Barangay Zamboanga.
+Robinsons Homes, Hanalei Heights, and Camella are located closely to the airport.

+Meanwhile, San Guillermo Complex located east of Aurora Park is on its first phase of construction.
+It will feature a modern shopping center, a high-rise hotel and Saint Luke's Medical Center.

 Government

+Local government

 Laoag, belonging to the first congressional district of the province of Ilocos Norte, is governed by a mayor designated as its local chief executive and by a city council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.